makerdao/endgame-docs/misc/glossary.md

 **Stability Fee Base Rate (SFBR):** Interest rate which is added to the stability fee rate of some or all vaults.

-**[Stance](../concepts/stances.md):** Set of rules during Endgame that determine the type of collateral backing Dai as well as the value of Dai.

 **[SubDAOs](../subdaos/overview.md):** Entity within the Maker Ecosystem that functions as self-sustaining DAOs.
 SubDAOs maintain a synergistic relationship with Maker Core.

-**SubDAO Farms:** Mechanism to distribute SubDAO tokens as rewards to Dai holders, Maker Governance participants, and EtherDai vault users.
+**SubDAO Farms:** Mechanism to distribute SubDAO tokens as rewards to Dai holders and Maker Governance participants.

 **SubDAO Frontends:** Frontends that allow users to interact with a SubDAO.
 The frontends include several standard functions and design elements.